Yuna (singer, born 1992)

-Seo Yu-na (born December 30, 1992), better known by the mononym Yuna, is a South Korean singer, actress and yoga instructor.
+Seo Yu-na (born December 30, 1992), better known by the mononym Yuna, is a South Korean singer-songwriter, actress and yoga instructor.
 She is a former member of the South Korean girl group AOA and its sub-groups, AOA Black and AOA Cream.

 Early life

 Seo Yu-na was born on December 30, 1992.
 She began playing the piano when she was seven years old, causing her to take interest in becoming a singer as an adult.
 At the age of 18, she traveled to Seoul alone after getting consent from her parents.
 She transferred schools and stayed at her uncle's house while she went to auditions and practised singing.
 Her younger sister Yu-ri made her debut in 2014 with girl group Berry Good under Asia Bridge Entertainment, adopting the stage name "Seoyul".